ketsarins/angular-characters-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.2.

+## Project setup

+Run `npm install` to install the dependencies for the project.

 ## Development server

 Run `npm run start` for a dev server.
 Navigate to `http://localhost:8080/`.
 The app will automatically open your browser and reload if you change any of the source files.